 - If bearings are missing from the roller an accurate OAC cannot be measured.
 Make note which bearing(s) are missing.

 - If one bearing is good, measure from the edge of the tube to where the bearing meets the axle (the very outside of the bearing) and add it to the other side for an approximate measurement.

 The calipers are the best tool for measuring tube outer diameter.
 With your calipers, measure to the nearest .001″.
 For larger tubes, place the neck of the calipers close to the axle with the forks swung at an angle out over the tube.

 To measure axle length, place the angles against the ends of the axle and use the tape measure to measure between the angles.
 Measure to the nearest 1/32″.

 Your one-stop industrial shop is also your conveyor expert.
-Contact IBT’s Director of Conveying Systems Jim Boatright at (913) 261-2116 for a quote.
+Schedule a FREE EVALUATION today or contact IBT’s Director of Conveying Systems Jim Boatright at (913) 261-2116 to learn more.